ag2ai/brand-assets/README.md

-# brand-assets
+# AG2 Brand Assets
-Official logos and other brand assets for AG2
+The official repository for any AG2 brand assets.